rogerfar/rdt-client/README.md

 # Real-Debrid Torrent Client

-This is a web interface to manage your torrents on Real-Debrid, AllDebrid or Premiumize.
+This is a web interface to manage your torrents on Real-Debrid, AllDebrid, Premiumize TorBox or DebridLink.
 It supports the following features:

 - Add new torrents through magnets or files
 - Download all files from Real-Debrid, AllDebrid or Premiumize to your local machine automatically